Facial Identification Training Course Catalog

 University of Iowa graduate, 20 plus year Law Enforcement career, with the University of Iowa Department of Public Safety and the Davenport (IA) Police Department (DPD).
 Served in the Patrol and Criminal Investigations Divisions before assignment to the Identification Bureau as an International Association for Identification (IAI) Certified Latent Print Examiner/Forensic Artist and acted as the supervisor of the Identification Bureau, Crime Laboratory and Evidence/Property Unit before and retiring from the DPD in 2005.

-After a short tour as a Criminalist with the Iowa Department of Public Safety’s Criminal Investigation Laboratory, began a second career with Ideal Innovations (I³), working in Iraq as a forensics Team Lead for the first Combined Explosives Exploitation Cell (CEXC) laboratory located outside Baghdad, as the Laboratory Manager of the first non-IED forensics laboratory that was sponsored by the Naval Criminal Investigation Services (NCIS) in Fallujah and, eventually leadership as the Examination Service manager at Defense Forensics and Biometrics Agency (DFSC) Biometrics Operations Division (BOD), as a program manager on a number of forensic support contracts for the DoD and assisted with Quality Assurance/Quality Control support at the BOD.
+After a short tour as a Criminalist with the Iowa Department of Public Safety’s Criminal Investigation Laboratory, began a second career with Ideal Innovations (I3), working in Iraq as a forensics Team Lead for the first Combined Explosives Exploitation Cell (CEXC) laboratory located outside Baghdad, as the Laboratory Manager of the first non-IED forensics laboratory that was sponsored by the Naval Criminal Investigation Services (NCIS) in Fallujah and, eventually leadership as the Examination Service manager at Defense Forensic Science Center (DFSC) Biometrics Operations Division (BOD), as a program manager on a number of forensic support contracts for the DoD and assisted with Quality Assurance/Quality Control support at the BOD.

-Steven has also served as the Past Chair/current member of the IAI Forensic Art Certification Board, Past Chair of the IAI Facial Identification subcommittee, Past Member/Vice President/President and Chair of the IAI Board of Directors.
-Steven is a past IAI representative to the Forensic Science Standards Boards (FSSB) of the Organization of Scientific Area Committees (OSAC) for Forensic Science and served as the Chair of the FSSB from 2017 until 2020.
-He is currently a member of the OSAC Face Identification Subcommittee and is a member of the Ideal Innovations Advisory Board.
+Steven has also served as the Past Chair/current member of the IAI Forensic Art Certification Board, Past Member/Vice President/President and Chair of the IAI Board of Directors and is currently serving as the Chair of the Forensic Science Standards Boards (FSSB) of the Organization of Scientific Area Committees (OSAC) for Forensic Science and the Chair of the IAI Facial Identification subcommittee as well as a member of the Ideal Innovations Advisory Board.

-Samantha is a Senior Biometric Examiner currently employed by Ideal Innovations, Inc. Involved in the biometrics field since 2010, Samantha worked as a biometric technician offering support to the examination staff within DFSC BOD.
+Samantha is a Senior Biometric Examiner currently employed by Ideal Innovations, Inc. Involved in the biometrics field since 2010, Samantha worked as a biometric technician offering support to the examination staff within Defense Forensic Science Center (DFSC) Biometrics Operations Division (BOD).
 In the next year, Samantha advanced and became a Biometric examiner supporting the tenprint, face, and iris modalities.
-During her time as an examiner, Samantha also worked as a Biometric Examiner Trainer, Co-Lead developing and upkeeping Standard Operating Procedures and assisted the Quality Assurance Team.
+In addition to her duties as an examiner, Samantha works as a Biometric Examiner Trainer and Quality Assurance team member.
+She has also assisted in document development as Co-Lead for Standard Operating Procedures.

 Prior to her work in biometrics and forensics, Samantha served in the United States Army for four years as a Military Police Officer, while simultaneously earning her Bachelor’s Degree in Criminal Justice from Fairmont State University.

-Samantha is also a member of the International Association for Identification (IAI) and the Facial Identification Scientific Working Group (FISWG).
+Samantha is a member of the International Association for Identification (IAI), as well as the Organization for Scientific Area Committees (OSAC).
+Additionally, Samantha serves as Chair for the Facial Identification Scientific Working Group’s (FISWG) Glossary Subcommittee.

 Gerald (JD) Franzman